- Religion and Philosophy»

 In the same vein they were made a covenant people and were placed under an agreement; the Law.
 This law stipulated that as long as they followed the will of God as revealed in his Law, he would bless them and keep them as his people.

 Yet, as scriptures teach and history shows, this covenant served ultimately to instruct a far wider audience than just the Jews.
 It served to reveal to all men their need for a better covenant than the one God had with the Jews.

-The reason for this is given in Galatians 3:10;
+The reasons for this are given in the following passages:

 For as many as are of the works of the law are under the curse; for it is written, “Cursed is everyone who does not continue in all things which are written in the book of the law, to do them.”